kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 We introduce a new workload condition, called `PodsReady`, to indicate if the workload's startup requirements are satisfied.
-More precisely, we add the condition when `job.status.ready + job.status.uncountedTerimnatedPods + job.status.succeeded` is greater or equal than `job.spec.parallelism`.
+More precisely, we add the condition when `job.status.ready + len(job.status.uncountedTerimnatedPods.succeeded) + job.status.succeeded` is greater or equal than `job.spec.parallelism`.

 Note that we count `job.status.uncountedTerminatedPods` - this is meant to prevent flickering of the `PodsReady` condition when pods are transitioning to the `Succeeded` state.